LoyolaChicagoBooks/introcs-csharp/rst/sampleprogram.rst

 in a manner appropriate for strings, *concatenating* them.
 That means joining them together, end to end.

-The ``+ " square feet."`` then tacks on the last string.
+The ``+ " square feet."`` then tacks on the last part to the string.
 In the sample output you see what is printed:

 .. code-block:: none